-- With respect to statements regarding the 2018 Capital Program (including estimates of capital expenditures), such program is based on the following commodity price assumptions during 2018: (i) an annual average WTI price of US\$61.00/bbl of oil; (ii) an annual average AECO price of CDN\$1.58/MMBtu of natural gas; (iii) an annual average Dawn price of CDN\$3.48/MMBtu; and (iv) an annual average wellhead natural gas price of \$2.32/Mcf.
-With respect to estimates of capital expenditures, such estimates assume that the 2018 Capital Program will be carried out as currently contemplated.
-The amount and allocation of capital expenditures for exploration and development activities by area and the number and types of wells to be drilled is dependent upon results achieved and is subject to review and modification by management on an ongoing basis throughout the year.
-Actual spending may vary due to a variety of factors, including commodity prices, industry conditions, results of operations and costs of labour, services and materials.
-In addition, any acquisitions and dispositions completed during 2018 could have an impact on Birchcliff's capital expenditures, production and adjusted funds flow for 2018, which impact could be material. - With respect to statements regarding future wells to be drilled and brought on production and estimates of potential future drilling locations and opportunities, the key assumptions are: the continuing validity of the geological and other technical interpretations performed by Birchcliff's technical staff, which indicate that commercially economic volumes can be recovered from Birchcliff's lands as a result of drilling future wells; and that commodity prices and general industry conditions will warrant proceeding with the drilling of such wells. - With respect to statements regarding the proposed Phase VI expansion of the Pouce Coupe Gas Plant, including the anticipated processing capacity of the Pouce Coupe Gas Plant after such expansion and the anticipated timing of such expansion, the key assumptions are that: future drilling is successful; there is sufficient labour, services and equipment available; Birchcliff will have access to sufficient capital to fund those projects; the key components of the plant will operate as designed; and commodity prices and general industry conditions will warrant proceeding with the construction of such facilities and the drilling of associated wells. - With respect to estimates of reserves, resources and the net present values of future net revenue associated with Birchcliff's reserves and its best estimate of development pending contingent resources, the key assumption is the validity of the data used by Deloitte and McDaniel in their independent reserves evaluations.
+- Birchcliff's 2019 guidance assumes the following commodity prices during 2019: an average WTI price of US\$56.00/bbl; an average WTI-MSW differential of \$10.00/bbl; an average AECO price of \$1.65/GJ; an average Dawn price of \$3.40/GJ; an average NYMEX Henry Hub price of US\$3.00/MMBtu; and an exchange rate (CDN\$ to US\$1) of 1.32. - With respect to estimates of 2019 capital expenditures and Birchcliff's spending plans for 2019, such estimates and plans are based on the following: - Estimates of capital expenditures and any allocation thereof assume that the 2019 Capital Program will be carried out as currently contemplated. - Birchcliff makes acquisitions and dispositions in the ordinary course of business.
+Any acquisitions and dispositions completed could have an impact on Birchcliff's capital expenditures, production, cash flow, costs and debt, which impact could be material. - o The amount and allocation of capital expenditures for exploration and development activities by area and the number and types of wells to be drilled and brought on production is dependent upon results achieved and is subject to review and modification by management on an ongoing basis throughout the year.
+Actual spending may vary due to a variety of factors, including commodity prices, economic conditions, results of operations and costs of labour, services and materials.
+Birchcliff will monitor economic conditions and commodity prices and, where deemed prudent, will adjust its capital programs to respond to changes in commodity prices and other material changes in the assumptions underlying such programs. - With respect to statements of future wells to be drilled and brought on production, the key assumptions are: the continuing validity of the geological and other technical interpretations performed by Birchcliff's technical staff, which indicate that commercially economic volumes can be recovered from Birchcliff's lands as a result of drilling future wells; and that commodity prices and general economic conditions will warrant proceeding with the drilling of such wells. - With respect to statements regarding the future potential and prospectivity of properties and assets, such statements assume: the continuing validity of the geological and other technical interpretations determined by Birchcliff's technical staff with respect to such properties; and that, over the long-term, commodity prices and general economic conditions will warrant proceeding with the exploration and development of such properties. - With respect to estimates of reserves, resources and the net present values of future net revenue associated with Birchcliff's reserves and its best estimate of development pending contingent resources, the key assumption is the validity of the data used by Deloitte and McDaniel in their independent reserves evaluations.